 Windows includes a registry-activated logging service to help diagnose Windows Installer issues.
 This article describes how to enable this logging service.

 Note The registry entry in this article is valid for all Windows operating systems.

 Windows Installer can use logging to help assist in troubleshooting issues with installing software packages.
 This logging is enabled by adding keys and values to the registry.
 After the entries have been added and enabled, you can retry the problem installation and Windows Installer will track the progress and post it to the Temp folder.
-The new log's file name is random, but begins with the letters "Msi" and end with a .log extension.
-To locate the Temp folder location, type the following line at a command prompt:
+The new log's file name is random.
+However, the first letters are "Msi" and the file name has a ".log: extension.
+To locate the Temp folder, type the following line at a command prompt:

 The letters in the value field can be in any order.
 Each letter turns on a different logging mode.
 Each letter's actual function is as follows for MSI version 1.1:

 e - All error messages

 m - Out-of-memory or fatal exit information